mrbusche/matthewbusche.com/_posts/2023-03-15-converting-a-json-file-to-a-key-and-value-list-using-jq.md

 }
 ```

-You can out output the keys and values using the following
+You can output the keys and values using the following

 ```shell
 jq -r 'to_entries|map("\(.key)=\(.value|tostring)")|.[]' data.json > file.txt